tulilirockz/tulilirockz/README.md

 I'm aiming to be as versatile as possible, working with backend and frontend technologies, making games, fun side projects, and whatever else!
 I'm especially interested in cloud-native technologies, like Azure, and operating systems, especially immutable ones like CoreOS, NixOS, Fedora Silverblue and some of it's [derived projects](https://universal-blue.org/)

-All my personal projects that do not require anything GitHub specific are over at my [Codeberg profile](https://codeberg.org/tulilirockz), but if you don't want to leave GitHub, some of my projects are archived here, too!

 Feel free to say hello!
 Much love, and hope you all are doing well 🌸💕

 <picture>